GEANT/mariadb_galera/README.md

 ### haproxy

 haproxy requires Keepalived and a VIP address.
-Withhg HAProxy is possible to tweak the load-balancing algorithm.
+With HAProxy is possible to tweak the load-balancing algorithm.

 On the other side, HAProxy introduces a security problem: the client connects using the IP of the proxy, and you won't be able to limit the access based on source IP.

-To circumvent this issue Percona/MariaDB introduced the `proxy_protocol_networks`.
+To circumvent, and partially solve this issue Percona/MariaDB introduced the `proxy_protocol_networks`.

 Proxy Protocol Network is described at this URL [here](https://mariadb.com/kb/en/proxy-protocol-support/), but _it's not yet implemented in this module_.